LuyenLe3333/Grade-and-Plant-Store-Calculator/README.md

 # Grade Calculator - lle00Lab1a
-This Java application calculates the current grade percentage based on points earned and points needed for the next letter grade.
+This Java project calculates the current grade percentage based on points earned and points needed for the next letter grade.

 ## Features
 - Calculate current grade percentage